 [ 22.03.17 ]

-His work has been presented internationally at the PuSh International Performing Arts Festival (Vancouver), Sonic Anchor (Hong Kong), CanAsian Dance (Toronto), UNO Fest (Victoria), Sonic Boom Festival (Vancouver), Dancing on the Edge (Vancouver), Centre for New Music (San Francisco), Constellation (Chicago), Seattle International Dance Festival, Vancouver Art Gallery, The International Symposium On Electronic Art (2015 Vancouver, 2016 Hong Kong), and more.
+His work has been presented at PuSh International Performing Arts Festival (Vancouver), Contemporary Musiking Hong Kong, The Music Gallery (Toronto), Centre for New Music (San Francisco), Power Station of Art (Shanghai), Vancouver Art Gallery, MUTEK Montreal, artsdepot (London, UK), The International Symposium On Electronic Art, and more.

-Remy holds a BFA (Hons.) in composition from Simon Fraser University Contemporary Arts (Vancouver, BC) where he studied with David MacIntyre, Owen Underhill, and Barry Truax.
-He has also studied with Rodney Sharman and received lessons from Ken Ueno, Claus-Steffan Mahnkopf, Suzanne Farrin, and Detlef Heusinger.
+Remy studied at Simon Fraser University Contemporary Arts with David MacIntyre, Owen Underhill, and Barry Truax.
+He has also studied with Rodney Sharman.